synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **nodeResized**: `EventEmitter`\<[`NodeResizedEvent`](/docs/api/types/noderesizedevent/)\>

-Event emitted when node or group is resized through user interaction on UI This event carries information about the resized node, its new size and previous size.
+Event emitted when a node or group size changes.

+This event fires when a node is resized manually by dragging resize handles or programmatically using resize methods.

 ***